 Trainings will give providers important and up-to-date information about the best health, safety and child development practices to be used in a child care setting.
 All children in a child care setting can benefit from a safer and healthier environment, and parents can feel more confident about their child's care.

 Where can providers get the training?

-The chart on the back of this sheet details where centers can access their trainings and who must complete the trainings.
+The chart on the back of this sheet details where centers can access their trainings, who must complete the trainings and when the trainings must be completed.
 Much of the required training is available online.
 CPR/First Aid training and re-certification must be completed face-to-face and be provided by an approved training organization.
 Providers can contact their local Child Care Resource and Referral (CCR&R) Agency for more information.